SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Put bluntly, the field needs an alternative.
 What practice not only insures accountability but simultaneously improves the quality and outcome of behavioral health services?
 Routinely and formally seeking feedback from consumers about how they are treated and their progress.

 Soliciting feedback need not be time consuming nor difficult.
-Last year, two brief, easy-to-use scales were deemed “evidence-based” by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+In 2013, two brief, easy-to-use scales were deemed “evidence-based” by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The International Center for Clinical Excellence received perfect scores for the materials, training, and quality assurance procedures it makes available for implementing the measures into routine clinical practice:

 SAMHSA 1